 Our research was in many ways surprising.
 The most interesting findings were:

-- Surprisingly, the largest bit of spending was in tax relief, which amounted to over half of the total, at $5.6 billion.
+- Surprisingly, the largest bit of spending was in tax relief, which amounted to two thirds of the total, at $8.3 billion.

 - The smallest sums went to in-kind support programmes.
 This is hardly surprising, given that most spending in these programmes goes to administration and staff, but it demonstrates the relatively hands-off approach of the British state to supporting businesses.
 Moreover, it appears that much of the cuts will fall on this type of programme (for example, the Business Growth Service), further entrenching this difference in spending.

 - Business support takes place across government departments: beside tax relief and BIS, we identified 6 other public bodies with business support programmes, including the Department for Environment, Food and Rural Affairs, and the Department for Communities and Local Government.